 Does civil society have a voice in EU climate negotiation preparation?

 Writer: Tuula Honkonen, Senior Lecturer in international law at the University of Eastern Finland.
-This article was first published on November 7, 2024, on 2035Legitimacy blog.

 The European Union is strongly committed to transparent and participatory governance.
 However, preparation of its position for international climate negotiations is not transparent or open to civil society participation.